Wandalen/willbe/doc/Tutorials/FirstModule.md

 # Making a submodule
-This tutorial shows how to create a module simplest module.
+This tutorial shows how to create a simplest module.

 ## Module structure